Note: Not all courses are offered every semester or every academic year.

 (meets clinical core methods requirement)

-SWCL 712—Clinical Social Work Practice with Individuals Experiencing Acute, Chronic, and/or Life Threatening Conditions [3 credits]
+SWCL 712—Clinical Social Work Practice for Chronic and Life Threatening Conditions [3 credits]

 SWCL 714—Child and Family Health [3 credits]